Girl-three-times-1200.jpg

 Lynn Bianchi is a fine art photographer and multimedia artist who has shown her work in over thirty solo exhibitions and in museums worldwide.

 Bianchi’s photographic work has been shown at Brooklyn Museum, Yale Art Gallery, Tokyo Metropolitan Museum of Photography, Musée de l’Elysée in Switzerland; Art Gallery of Ontario in Toronto among others.
-Servitude I from the Heavy In White series was added to the collection of Walker Art Center in 2019.
+Servitude I from Heavy In White series was added to the collection of Walker Art Center in 2019.
 The work is also reproduced in the Walker’s catalogue The Expressionist Figure among such artists as Edgar Degas, Willem de Kooning, David Hockney, Pablo Picasso, etc.